sedaprotocol/bn254/README.md

 # bn254
 [![](https://img.shields.io/crates/v/bn254.svg)](https://crates.io/crates/bn254) [![](https://docs.rs/bn254/badge.svg)](https://docs.rs/bn254)

-`bn254` is an open source Rust implementation of aggregate signatures over the pairing friendly elliptic curve BN254 ([Barreto-Naehrig (BN)](https://www.cryptojedi.org/papers/pfcpo.pdf)).
+`bn254` is an open-source Rust implementation of aggregate signatures over the pairing-friendly elliptic curve BN254 ([Barreto-Naehrig (BN)](https://www.cryptojedi.org/papers/pfcpo.pdf)).

-The name `bn254` stands for the number of bits in the prime associated to the base field.
-The bits of security of `bn254` dropped from 128 to around 100 after new algorithms of [Kim-Barbulescu](https://eprint.iacr.org/2015/1027.pdf).

 This curve is also known as `bn256` or `bn128` (`alt-bn128`) referred to the bits of security.
+The bits of security of `bn254` dropped from 128 to around 100 after the new algorithms of [Kim-Barbulescu](https://eprint.iacr.org/2015/1027.pdf).

 _DISCLAIMER_: This is experimental software.
 Be careful!